Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 This website will be used by fans and/or potential fans interested in listening to the Pixies music and keeping up to date with the band's tour dates and latest news announcements.
 It will also give fans an opportunity to sign up to an email newsletter as well as display contact information about the band's booking agents/managers.

   * As a fan/potential fan, I want to learn about the latest band-related news such as announcements of new music and tour dates.
   * As a fan/potential fan, I want to be able to listen to the band's new music and have access to their back catalogue.
   * As a fan/potential fan, I want to to be able to watch music videos featuring the band including production videos and videos of their latest live performances.
 I also want to see photos from their instagram feeds and latest shows.
-  * As a fan/potential fan, I want to check their latest tour dates and would like to have the ability to book tickets from the website.
+  * As a fan/potential fan, I want to check their latest tour dates and would like to have the ability to buy tickets to those shows.
   * As a promoter/booker, I want to know how to contact the band's management in order to potentially book them for events.
-  * As a fan/potential fan/booker, I want to be able to access the band's social media pages in order to view their media and to see the kind of fan numbers their content generates.

 ## Wireframes
 My project began with the wireframes in the links below but the design of the pages developed as I made them.
 I added the parallax scrolling banner image on every page after I made the wireframes as it made the top of the page where the user sees first more impressive.